Western Michigan University

 - Methods in teaching college writing

 Dr. Jonathan Bush is a professor in the Department of English at Western Michigan University.
-Bush has been named as the American Council on Education Fellow for 2015-16.
+He is the 2019 recipient of the Charles Carpenter Fries Award and was recognized at the annual MCTE Fall Conference in Oct.
+2018.
+Bush was named as an American Council on Education Fellow for 2015-16.

 Bush specializes in English education and rhetoric and writing studies.
 He has served as department chair and is the director of the Third Coast Writing Project.
 He teaches pedagogy and theory courses in English education and coordinates WMU's developmental writing course, English 1000: The Writing Process.